TransformAirports/uptime/README.md

 ### Purpose and Goals

-The EEMW monitors serve to:
+The EEMW sensors serve to:

 - Provide accurate real-time monitoring of EEMW equipment.
-- Facilitate a smooth transition from the legacy building management system to the upgraded system, ensuring continued monitoring capabilities.
+- Assist in the transition from the legacy building management system, ensuring continued monitoring capabilities.
-- Enhance response times for maintenance teams by enabling proactive fault detection and minimizing downtime.
+- Enhance response times for contractors by enabling reactive fault detection and minimizing downtime.

-### Integration with Legacy and New Monitoring Systems
+### Seperation from Legacy Energy Management Control System (EMCS)

-The existing EEMW monitoring system captures two critical signals (power and alarm status) from each EEMW set and relays this information to a central server via the building management system.
-The new EEMW monitoring solution replicates this functionality by capturing the same power and alarm signals but establishes a modern data path to transmit this status information via the guest Wi-Fi network to a secure web-based dashboard.
-This ensures that monitoring capabilities remain uninterrupted during and after the transition to the upgraded building management system.
+The existing EEMW monitoring system captures two critical signals (power and alarm status) from each EEMW set and relays this information to a central server via the legacy EMCS.
+The EEMW monitoring solution replicates this functionality by capturing the same binary (true/false) power and alarm signals but establishes a modern data path to transmit this status information to an Internet database.
+This ensures that monitoring capabilities remain uninterrupted during and after the transition to the upgraded EMCS.
+The existing EEMW is not part of the new EMCS and will be shut down when the new EMCS is fully deployed.

 ### Data Transmission and Communication Path

 - **Legacy Data Path**: Previously, the system relied on hardwired connections to transmit data through the building management system.
-- **New Data Path**: The EEMW monitor processes incoming EEMW signals and transmits equipment status data securely over the guest Wi-Fi network using HTTPS, ensuring encrypted communication with the cloud API.
+- **New Data Path**: The EEMW monitor processes incoming EEMW signals and transmits equipment status data securely over the public Wi-Fi network using HTTPS, ensuring encrypted communication with the cloud API.

 ## Hardware Details and Electronics Theory of Operation